gcastillo-ucsd/kloudspeaker/Notificator-plugin.md

 Following applies only to rename, copy and move events:
   * %to_item_id% Id of the target file or folder
   * %to_item_name% Name of the target file or folder
-  * %to_item_path% Mollify path of the target file or folder
+  * %to_item_path% Kloudspeaker path of the target file or folder
   * %to_item_internal_path% Internal path of the target file or folder (for local filesystem this the actual location in the filesystem)
   * %to_root_name% Name of the target published folder